relay-chat/react-link-previewer/README.md

 pnpm i react-link-previewer
 ```

-### How the component works
+### How the hook works

-Component makes a request to a service (which is pre-deployed but you can set your own) and passes `link` (the link you want to preview, e.g. `https://dev.to`) as a query parameter, so we get a link looking like this:
+The hook makes a request to a service (which is pre-deployed but you can set your own) and passes `link` (the link you want to preview, e.g. `https://dev.to`) as a query parameter, so we get a link looking like this:

 ```js
 const url = `${host}?link=${link}`